Ramtin-Nouri/Unsupervised-Learning-for-Generalization/README.md

 # Unsupervised-Learning-for-Generalization
-Repo of Master thesis Unsupervised Learning for Out-of-Distribution Generalization on a Multimodal Sequence Dataset
+Repo of Master thesis Unsupervised Learning for Out-of-Distribution Generalization on a Multimodal Sequence Dataset.
+Train an action recognition model on Volquardsen et al.'s dataset or on Action Recogntion for Compositional-Generaliuation (ARC-GEN), a variation of the CATER dataset.
+Inputs are image sequences and outputs are natural language sentences of the action using a fixed dictionary.

+# Abstract
+**TODO**

 # Usage
 ## Prerequisites